AmiQuijano/Research_Track1/README.md

         Return dist, rot_y, num
 ```
 ### find_goal(goal_code)
-This function finds the token assigned as the goal position (in this case, the center of the gray square in layout) identified by the robot with `R.see` within a maximum distance defined as `dist`.
+This function finds the token assigned as the goal position (in this case, the center of the gray square in layout) identified by the robot with `R.see` within a maximum distance defined as `dist = 100`.
 Keep in mind that `R.see` gives the distance `dist` and angle `rot_y` between the robot and the token seen.

 Arguments:
-* `goal_code`: offset number of the token referenced as the goal
+* `goal_code`: offset number or ID of the token referenced as the goal

 Returns:
 * `dist`: distance to the goal token (-1 if no golden token is detected)
 * `rot_y`: angle between the robot and the goal token (-1 if no golden token is detected)

+Pseudocode:
 ```
 Function find_goal(goal_code):
     FOR each goal in R.see: